Key takeaways

 How do the default MySuper products compare?

-The two default MySuper options are AustralianSuper Balanced and HESTA Balanced Growth.
-These two products are very similar; both are authorised MySuper products, both are pre-mixed, diversified funds and both have a similar risk level.
+These two products are very similar; both AustralianSuper Balanced and HESTA Balanced Growth are authorised MySuper products, both are pre-mixed, diversified funds and both have a similar risk level.

-Looking at their investment allocation, AustralianSuper Balanced has more exposure to international shares than HESTA Balanced Growth.
-Overall, AustralianSuper Balanced has a bit more exposure to high-risk, growth assets, but the difference is only minor.
+Overall, AustralianSuper Balanced has a bit more exposure to high-risk, growth assets like internatrional shares, but the difference is only minor.

 How do their fees and performance figures compare?

-Looking at the default options, AustralianSuper has lower annual fees than HESTA.
-AustralianSuper Balanced has also delivered higher returns than HESTA Balanced Growth over the short, medium and long term.
+Looking at the default options, AustralianSuper has slightly lower annual fees than HESTA.
+AustralianSuper Balanced has also delivered slightly higher returns over the long term.

-If your interested in knowing how both AustralianSuper and Hesta compare to other funds, have a look at our top Australian super funds guide.
+If you're interested in knowing how both AustralianSuper and Hesta compare to other funds, have a look at our top Australian super funds guide.

 How do the ethical investment options compare?